Athlete’s foot

 - Athlete’s foot is usually caused by skin fungi.

-- Athlete’s foot can be effectively treated with creams from a pharmacy.
+- Athlete’s foot can be effectively treated with creams.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.